loogmaii/Project_2_Mai_Jana/Readme.md

 ## 1. The solution provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of a minimum of 48 hours.

+By using matplot.lib and plt.plot we have visually presented the data in a way in which the client will be able to easily see changes in the temperature and humidity during the day.

+This visual representation of the collected data will help the client easily see how and to what extent weather outside affects humidity and temperature inside the dormitory to be able to determine the safety of their health.
+With the help of all these aspects, we have provided a dependable response to the request expressed in the client's criteria number 1.

+From computational thinking’s element decomposition, we broke up the plotting of the graph into two different sections of the code.
+The depiction of the humidity values taken inside and outside during a 48-hour period is plotted in figure () and ().

+In order to match the time of the samples measured inside and outside we used the function shown in figure() which checks the id of the reading and matches with the time of the samples taken in the room.

 ```.py
  # reading file lines
 with open("data.csv", "r") as file: